imRanDan/imRanDan/README.md

 - 👯 I’m looking to collaborate on **any projects related to open-source or hobby-related**

-- 👨‍💻 All of my projects are available at [https://danyalimran.com/](https://danyalimran.com/)
+- 👨‍💻 All of my projects are available here in my repo's or at [https://danyalimran.com/](https://danyalimran.com/)

 - 💬 Ask me about **The MERN stack, TypeScript, Next.js, or Javascript**